aankit/cep-analysis/README.md

 5. First pass at analyzing parsing patterns.
 A few questions are not being found in all, a few in many, and a few others in just some.
 Going back to cleaning script before dealing with edge cases.

-6. Sorted CEPs into folders for the five formats used:
+6. Sorted CEPs into folders for the five formats used (with counts):
     * CEP: 1,167
     * SCEP: 239
     * Renewal SCEP: 50